 One of my favorite breakfast spots in the Valley, Snooze has something for everybody.
 Their breakfast creations are works of art and the pancake flight is unforgettable.
 The place is loud, but that’s what you want when eating with kids!
 There are several locations around town, so find one near you and get ready for a feast.

-This old school ice cream parlor located in downtown Scottsdale will delight children and adults alike.
+This old school ice cream parlor in Scottsdale will delight children and adults alike.
 You can’t miss the big pink building on Scottsdale Road, a landmark for 55 years.
 Love their root beer floats!

 Hyatt Regency Resort and Spa at Gainey Ranch